f5devcentral/f5-agility-labs-Next/docs/class1/module2/lab2.rst

 Private corporate or product registries use mTLS based authentication and authorization to control access to software resources.

-F5 runs a artifact (containers images, orchestration files, manifest files for component versioning, utilities files) named creatively FAR (F5 artifact registry).
+F5 runs a artifact (containers images, orchestration files, manifest files for component versioning, utilities files) named creatively F5 Artifact Registry (FAR).
 In order to authenticate to FAR, we need certificate based credentials.

 .. note:: How do you get FAR credentials?